 - Track changes.
-Dataverse provides increased control over managing changes to a project without overwriting any part of that project, an especially useful feature when working on a team.
+Dataverse provides file version control for managing changes to a project without overwriting any part of that project, an especially useful feature when working on a team.

 - Long-term access and preservation.
-Persistent identification to your data ensures reliable protection and prevention from data obsolescence.
+Persistent identification and normalization of your data ensures reliable access and prevention from data obsolescence.

 - Organization and compatibility.
-Create your own personal web data archive that conforms to metadata standards to maximize system compatibility and searchability.
+Create your own personal web data archive that conforms to international data standards to maximize system compatibility and searchability.

 - Save time.
-Dataverse has an easy to use interface for uploading and searching through your data.
+Dataverse has an easy to use interface for uploading and sharing your data.